 Writing this now, in February 2021, it seems more poignant than ever, given how COVID-19 has ravaged our planet and torn so many lives apart.

 None of us has any idea what’s around the corner, and nothing you can do will change that.
 Your status, position, or wealth mean nothing.
 Your last day on earth could be any day.
 Whether it’s an illness, an out-of-control bus, or just plain and simple old age that gets you in the end, nobody is immune to what might happen.

 I do not mean this to be dark and foreboding.
 It’s a wake-up call to live your life to its fullest, whatever your circumstances, whatever your situation.

-Lord Petyr Baelish was a sly, scheming, multi-faced character, and he met his maker right at the point he believed he was set for life.
+Lord Petyr Baelish was a sly, scheming, multi-faced character who met his maker right at the point he believed he was set for life.
 However, his wisdom was not lost on us when he said, “Make the most of every opportunity.
 The world belongs to those who dare to dream.”

 To help Arya Stark face her fear of being killed, Syrio Forel, her sword fighting/dancing instructor, asked her, “What do we say to the God of death?”
 “Not today”.
 It’s trite, but it’s about your mindset, not reality.

 Go places you’ve never been.
 Try things you’ve never tried.
 Meet people you don’t yet know.
 Love like you’ve never loved and stop worrying about anything over which you have no control.

 Tywin Lannister was famous for his hard-line, dictatorial, so-called wisdom, most of which simply justified how he always got what he wanted.